edgelesssys/docs.edgeless.systems/edgelessdb/getting-started/recovery.md

 * Decrypt the decoded output with the corresponding RSA private key of the key defined in the manifest
 * Upload the binary decoded and decrypted key to the `/recovery` endpoint

-Assuming you saved the output from the manifest upload step in a file called `master_key`, you can accomplish the recovery process like this:
+Assuming you saved the output from the manifest upload step in a file called `master_key`, perform recovery like this:

 ```bash
 era -c edgelessdb-sgx.json -h localhost:8080 -output-root edb_temp.pem